gocept/gocept.loginuser/README.rst

 Sqlalchemy user object and password management.

-This package is compatible with Python version 2.7 and 3.5 up to 3.8.
+This package is compatible with Python version 3.6 up to 3.8 and PyPy3.